Night Wings

 “Unlike flow masters, the transformation itself is not hazardous for them.”

-“But holding it for long is still highly dangerous.”
+“Still, holding it for long is dangerous.”

 She looks at me briefly, remembering that transformation can’t harm me.